praveens-git-bit/techconnect/exercise4.md

    ![task-3.1.2.png](media/labMedia/f16.png)

+   **Note:** If the Import option is not visible, click the **three dots (ellipsis)** button and select Import.

 3. Click on the **Upload** button.

    ![task-3.1.2.png](media/labMedia/exercise5_1.3.1.png)

-4. Browse to the fabricnotebooks folder in your VM  by following the path C:\LabFiles\techconnect\artifacts\fabricnotebooks and then select **Build ML models and experiments using Copilot for Data Science in Microsoft Fabric** notebook.
+4. Browse to the fabricnotebooks folder in your VM  by following the path `C:\LabFiles\techconnect\artifacts\fabricnotebooks` and then select **Build ML models and experiments using Copilot for Data Science in Microsoft Fabric** notebook.

 5. Click on the **Open** button.